DIVERSITY, EQUITY, & INCLUSION

-Hello everyone!
-My name is Alexia Sambrano and I will be serving as the 2021 Director of Diversity, Equity, and Inclusion.
+Hi folks!
+My name is Sophie Mei Sullivan, and I am honored to serve as the 2024 Director of Diversity, Equity, and Inclusion for the USC Helenes.

 Helenes love and all of mine,